Last updated: April 18th, 2019.

 c.
 Personal Information of Users

 Visitors to www.melrobbins.com may be permitted to register for certain services such as the weekly email.
-When you register, we will request some personal information such as name, address, email, and other relevant information.
+When you register, we may request some personal information such as name, address, email, and other relevant information.

 We will not disclose personally identifiable information we collect from you to third parties without your permission except to the extent necessary including: